Report | Swansea City U21s 1 Nottingham Forest U21s 1

 It was also a big achievement for the young Swans, with nine scholars involved in the squad - three of whom were first-year scholars - against a Forest side all but unchanged from their win over PSG earlier in the week.

-Clarke went close again for the visitors 15 minutes later, driving into the area from the right before striking low, but his effort flashed wide - an opportunity he would have been disappointed not to test the goalkeeper with.
+Clarke went close again for the visitors 15 minutes later, driving into the area from the right before flashing a low strike wide of the target when he would have expected to do better.

-Just a minute after that let-off, Forest took the lead as Anisjko beat his man inside the area, shifted onto his right foot and unleashed a powerful curling effort into the corner.
+Just a minute after that let-off, Forest took the lead as Anisjko beat his man inside the area, shifted onto his right foot and unleashed a powerful curling effort into the corner of the net and the visitors retained that lead at the interval.

-The Swans started the second half positively, with Kai Rhodes played in down the left side of the box.
+The Swans started the second half positively, and Kai Rhodes was played in down the left side of the box.
 The winger battled with Eric Moreira, who matched him stride for stride and did well to block Rhodes’ effort and clear the danger.

-Substitute C. Jones, who looked lively with his direct running after coming on, then tried his luck from the left, but his strike rose over the bar.
+Substitute Jones was also proving lively with his direct running causing Forest problems, and tried his luck from the left only to see his strike rise over the bar.

-The visitors looked to respond shortly after conceding, but Carter Heywood produced a superb last-ditch tackle on Zylan Blake to deny him a clear sight of goal.
+The visitors looked to respond shortly after conceding, but Carter Heywood produced a superb last-ditch tackle on Zylan Blake to ensure he did not get a clear sight of goal.

 Substitutes not used: Tom Wright, Ben Phillips.